The Daily Fix: Justice in sexual harassment case against Gogoi demands transparency by Supreme Court

 There is a profound quote attributed to former United States President Theodore Roosevelt.
 “Impartial justice consists not in being neutral between right and wrong,” he said.
 “It is in finding out the right and upholding it, wherever found, against the wrong.”

 When he says neutral, what is implied is that justice cannot be a balance between right and wrong.
-For those who administer justice to preserve their authority, they have to unabashedly side with the right.
+For those who administer justice, to preserve their authority, they have to unabashedly side with the right.
 The Supreme Court, it seems, has failed in this core duty.

 Last year in April, a woman employee of the court wrote letters to 22 judges, detailing how former Chief Justice of India Ranjan Gogoi had sexually harassed her at the workplace.
 After she spurned his sexual advances, she was hounded out of her job on frivolous charges, she said.
 The woman alleged her family too had been victimised, with their jobs put in peril.